So you're coming to Dublin but only have one day to experience the city. Here's the best way to do just that!

 If you’re not looking to kill yourself with the first meal of the day though, then go for a 'Pigs on the Green' Bacon Butty with Tomatoes and Mayo.
 This is a reasonable €9.

 Dublin Free Walking Tour 11 A.M. – 2 P.M.

-Now that you’ve had your fill of breakfast, all you need to do is step out through the Woollen Mills door where you can join a daily Free Walking Tour of Dublin
+Now that you’ve had your fill of breakfast, all you need to do is step out through the Woollen Mills door and cross over the Liffey via the Ha' Penny Bridge onto Crown Alley in Temple Bar where you can join a daily Free Walking Tour of Dublin

 The free tour of Dublin is without a doubt the best way to cover the main sites of the city, as well as the hidden gems, with local guides.
-The Tour departs from outside the Woollen Mills at 11am every morning.
-Just look for the Blue Umbrella.
+The Tour departs from outside the Old Storehouse pub at 11am every morning.
 The guides will cover Viking and Medieval Dublin through Dublin Castle, the Castle Gardens and Christchurch Cathedral.